-After six months of controversy, narrowly escaping relegation, and losing its entire lineup, Nora-Rengo has finally left the professional scene as Ubisoft has revoked its APAC North license.
+After six months of controversy, narrowly escaping relegation, and losing its entire lineup, SiegeGG has learned that Nora-Rengo has finally left the professional scene as Ubisoft has revoked its APAC North license.

 Following a number of accusations from ex-Nora-Rengo players and staff that they had not been paid while working for the organisation, Ubisoft had only allowed Nora-Rengo to keep their APAC North spot and R6Share skin if the organisation's owner, CEO, and R6 manager, kizoku, had left the R6 team operations.